 Acceptances must be received by 2.00pm on Friday 10th January 2020.

 7+ Entry for September 2020

 This applies to children born between 1st September 2012 and 31st August 2013.
 Please complete the online registration form and registration fee.
-We advise registration by the end of October, as details of the exam, interview and classroom experience dates and specimen papers are sent out at this time.
+We advise registration by the end of October, as dates for interview and classroom experience are sent out at this time.

 The closing date for applications is 12:00 on Friday 29th November 2019.

 7+ interviews will be held in the week beginning 14th October and again in the week beginning 18th November 2019.
 The 7+ classroom experience sessions will be held on Saturday 16th November and Saturday 30th November 2019.
 The 7+ entrance examination will take place on Saturday 25th January 2020.
 Parents will be notified of their appointments in writing.